rchari51/Datafiniti_Challenge/Extensions.md

 ```
 Only one of (2) and (3) may be present.
 These have price information: list price and actual price in (2) and "buy new" price and "rent" price in (3).
 The former is applicable to "regular" books while the latter applies mainly to textbooks which can be sold back to Amazon and rented.
 ## Assumptions
-In order to extract information from the sample Amazon webpages, we looked at the structure of the html sources with the desired information in mind.
-We encoded our observations about how to get the most information from webpages in this format.
-Thus we found that title metadata contained title, author, ISBN-13, seller (Amazon.com), product_category(in this case Books).
+In order to extract information from the sample Amazon webpages, we looked at the structure of the html sources and the information embedded within the noise therein.
+We found two meta tags in each file contaning important machine-readable data.
+The sequence of data in the meta tag with name="title" could be interpreted as title, author, ISBN-13, seller(?)
+(Amazon.com) and product_category(in this case 'Books').
 When a subtitle was present, it was inserted right after Title.
-Similarly, the keyword metadata is a string containing author, title, optional subtitle, publisher, ISBN-10.
-This is followed by a variable number of "Tags" which is cataloging/classification data which can be used for fetching books of a certain genre or subject matter.
+Similarly, the meta tag with name="keywords" has a string containing author, title, optional subtitle, publisher, ISBN-10.
+This is followed by a variable number of what I call "Tags" which is cataloging/classification data which can be used for fetching books of a certain genre or subject matter.
+All other meta tags are irrelevant for our purposes.

+A product details table one of two kinds of "price tables" are found in each sample webpage.
 The information in the product details table is in the general format 'key':'value' where 'value' may have a rich structure and more than one interesting value.
 An attempt has been made to extract such things as the publication date' and the edition.
 We totally ignore everything including and following the 'Rank' fields.

-Prices are retrieved from the the two price tables, only one of which may logivally exist in a web page.
+Prices are retrieved from the the two price tables, only one of which may logically exist in a web page.
 One of the price tables gives the 'List Price' and the 'Price'.
 When there is no discount, there may only be a 'Price' field.
 We ignore fields such as 'Deal Price'.
 The other price table format is used mainly for textbooks which may be sold back to Amazon and rented from it or bought new.
 The 'New' price as well as the 'Rent' price are extracted.

+Note that in web pages for non-book items such as electronic goods or apparel on Amazon, the abovementioned meta tags may not make sense and may not be (both) present, or , when present, may not have the same syntax and semantics.
+When the product details table is present in such cases, the keys may be very different.
+Not only that, the table structure in html may be different.
+All these pose problems for generalization.
+The situation gets worse as we proceed to e-commerce pages from, say bnb.com or target.com.

 ## Extensions
 1. **Other Amazon Pages**: It should be clear that extract() depends on many assumptions about the structure of the input html.
 These assumptions are true for the sample dataset and seem to be largely obeyed on current Amazon pages for books.
 For example for the book 'Zen Flesh, Zen Bones', we get:
 ```sh